 - No. If the referee allows this to occur, the opposing team has the right to contest the results by having the referee note on the game card that a player wore a taped on jersey number during the game.
-The league will rule on the issue and most likely take away all points earned in the game from the team with the taped on jersey number.
+The league will rule on the issue.
 The contesting team will not receive any extra points, only the ones they earned in the game.

 2. Do I have to wear the same number every game?